dastergon/wheel-of-misfortune/README.md

 *   **Game Master**: The host-coordinator of the session.
 *   **Volunteer**: The trainee oncall engineer.

 Feel free to fork the [repository](https://github.com/dastergon/wheel-of-misfortune) or [download](https://github.com/dastergon/wheel-of-misfortune/releases) the stable release.
 Insert your incident scenarios into the [general\_incidents.json](https://github.com/dastergon/wheel-of-misfortune/blob/master/incidents/general_incidents.json) file inside the [incidents/](https://github.com/dastergon/wheel-of-misfortune/tree/master/incidents) folder.

 The file has the following format:
-- ID: the unique ID of the outage (you can just auto-increment).
+- **ID**: the unique ID of the outage (you can just auto-increment).
-- title: the title of the incident.
+- **title**: the title of the incident.
-- scenario: the description of the incident.
+- **scenario**: the description of the incident.
 It is useful to include URLs from monitoring systems, dashboards, time-series databases and playbooks.
-- difficulty: the difficulty level of the outage.
-(Not yet supported)
+- **inkstory**: the path to an [Ink](https://www.inklestudios.com/ink/) story file in JSON format.

-However, you can also use [general\_incidents.jsonnet](https://github.com/dastergon/wheel-of-misfortune/blob/master/incidents/general_incidents.jsonnet) as an example, in case you want to generate your incident scenarios using Jsonnet.
+You can also use [general\_incidents.jsonnet](https://github.com/dastergon/wheel-of-misfortune/blob/master/incidents/general_incidents.jsonnet) as an example, in case you want to generate your incident scenarios using [Jsonnet](https://jsonnet.org/).

+### Ink
+[Ink](https://github.com/inkle/ink) is a scripting language for writing interactive narrative stories.
+It enables us to write interactive incident response narratives for team or individual trainings.
+You can use [Inky](https://github.com/inkle/inky to write an interactive narrative for an incident and then export the story as JSON.
+Then, you can store the story file inside the [incidents/](https://github.com/dastergon/wheel-of-misfortune/tree/master/incidents) folder.
+You can read an example incident narrative [here](./incidents/redis-story.json).

+### Role Playing
-### Game Master
+#### Game Master

 1. Choose a volunteer to be the primary oncall engineer in front of the group.
 2. Find a balance between volunteer's experience and incident's difficulty.